rerupp/weather/README.md

  boiler plate code crap it eliminates makes me smile.
 * Named tuples and dataclasses.
 Having a read-only object makes it really easy to pass data around without worry about modifications or copying.
-* The support for Generics and abstract classes.
-While I didn't make great use of either I was happy to see the language providing the support.
-Having a collection (no pun intended) of classes that help extend containers such as arrays and dictionaries was sorely needed.
 * The typing system.
 Before I hear the groans go out, I really learned to appreciate the feature and use it a lot.
 It doesn't prohibit the ability to still use duck typing but when teamed up with intelligent IDE's such as